Skip to main content

 For each of these, there are already measures in Congress that at least provide a start.
 A one-year version of a child allowance was included in the HEROES Act passed by the House of Representatives that could be made permanent.
 Weak emergency paid leave policies currently exist from the Families First Coronavirus Response Act that could be expanded.
 And both the House and Senate have included relief funding for child care, although the amounts differ widely ($50 billion in the House, $15 billion in the Senate) that could provide the basis for sustainable public investment in the first five years of life.
 If Congress continues to twiddle its thumbs, states can take their own versions of these actions using remaining CARES Act money and tapping into other available “rainy day” balances; after all, it’s torrential out there.

 Ultimately, thriving families tend to lead to thriving children.
-While this formulation is simplistic, I think we often forget the direction of the syllogism.
+While this formulation is simplistic, I think we often forget the direction of syllogism.
 If ever there was a moment to center the needs of families with children, it’s now.
 Otherwise, the wreckage of a dismantled child care system and destabilized families are going to reliably swamp any efforts we make within K-12 schooling.
 It’s long past time we put families where they belong: at the center.

 Elliot Haspel (Phoenix ’06) is an early childhood education policy expert and the author of Crawling Behind: America’s Childcare Crisis and How to Fix It.